Sarah Brady, Ph.D. is the Interim Deputy Director of CCST. Previously she served as Director of Policy Engagement for CCST, where she

 office where she was hired after her placement as a CCST Science and Technology Policy Fellow in

 2014.
-Sarah initiated policy work to retain women in STEM
+During her time with Assemblywoman Bonilla, Sarah initiated policy work to retain women in

-water, natural resources, and environmental toxicity.
+commerce, energy, water, natural resources, and environmental toxicity.

 the Co-Chair for the CCST Science Fellows Alumni Group.